 So this is me

-My name is Guy Reichard and as a coach I don’t spend much (if any) time in sessions talking about myself, my background, my ‘stories’ – that time is for my clients.
-I ask the questions and guide the process.
+My name is Guy Reichard and as a coach I don’t spend much time in sessions talking about myself or my ‘stories’ – that time is for my clients to do most of the talking.
+I ask the questions, guide the process, and share important principles, ideas & practices.
 This page will be a little different from any coaching session and it will serve as a way for you to get to know more about who I really am, so if we get the chance to work together, you’ll already have a sense of me before we ever meet.

 What I Value